synqs/qlue/docs/guides/gen_guide.md

 * Labscript suite does not have native support for writing quantum circuits.
 * We want to allow remote users to be able to submit jobs to our backends.
 So we need a server architecture and user management.

 The above issues can also exist for a simulator package.
-Hence the need for [this project][coquma_sim_github].
+Hence the need for [this project][qlue_github].
 There are two sides : [client](#the-client) and [server](#the-server).

 ## The client
 A client is a remote user who will write quantum circuits in the user's favorite quantum circuit framework ([Qiskit][Qiskit_github]/[Pennylane][Pennylane_github]/something_else).
 These circuits then have to be compiled into JSON files.
 The JSON files can be sent over the internet to a remote server which will queue it for parsing/execution on the backend.
 The backend can be a real cold atom machine or a simulator running on a computer.
-To get credentials, user has to create an account at [qsimsim..synqs.org](https://qsimsim.synqs.org/).
+To get credentials, user has to create an account at [qsimsim.synqs.org](https://qsimsim.synqs.org/).

 We have decided on a schema for the JSON files.
 See [1][eggerdj_github]  for more details.
 The document mentions in detail how things should be formatted.